juanmait/my-very-naive-rust/README.md

-I'm trying to lear some [Rust](https://www.rust-lang.org/) from scratch so this is a **very naive** collection of snippets and notes about it.
+I'm trying to learn some [Rust](https://www.rust-lang.org/) from scratch so this is a **very naive** collection of snippets and notes about it.

 ## Create a new (bin) Project